 Slip Disc Treatment in Pune

 A slip disc, also known as a herniated or prolapsed disc, occurs when the soft cushion of tissue between the bones in your spine (vertebrae) pushes out.
-This condition can cause discomfort, numbness, or pain, often radiating down the legs or arms, depending on the location of the herniation.
+This spine condition can cause discomfort, numbness, or pain, often radiating down the legs or arms, depending on the location of the herniation.
 Let’s delve deeper into the causes, symptoms, and available treatments for a slip disc.

 Causes of Slip Disc